markbaaijens/rpmusicserver/README.md

   * in the web-interface, under Transcoder, Edit, change setting `Mp3 Folder`
     * point to `mp3`

-From now on, every hour at 20 minutes, file transcoding will take place and lossy-files will automagically appear in the given lossy-folder.
+From now on, file transcoding will take place and lossy-files will automagically appear in the given lossy-folder without any interaction.

-In the Transcoder-page, You can also click on the Transcode-button, to start an immediate transcoding session (if you do want to wait for the automatic session to kick off).
+In the Transcoder-page, You can also click on the Transcode-button, to start an immediate transcoding session, for if you do want to wait for the automatic session to kick in.
 Note that this button is diabled if transcoding is not configured.

 ### Notes
 * some default quality-levels are used for transcoding: ogg = 1, mp3 = 128; optionally, you can change these defaults through the web-interface under Transcoder